Seitenbereiche:

 How can I help?

-• I have psychosomatic complaints and illnesses.
+• Psychosomatic complaints and illnesses

 The setting for individual therapy